ADHD and Sleep Deprivation Problems Animation

 By identifying and resolving beliefs and behaviors that contribute to poor sleep, therapists can help those with insomnia retrain their thoughts and actions to be conducive to rest.
 The training may include limiting time spent in bed during the day, keeping a sleep diary, and talk therapy to process worries, according to the patient's needs.

-Light Therapy
+Light therapy

-For those with Circadian Rhythm Disorders, light therapy can help improve sleep patterns by sending signals to the areas of the brain that keep time.
-According to a study conducted at the University of North Carolina, light therapy is a viable alternative to medications in many patients.
+For those with circadian rhythm disorders, light therapy can help improve sleep patterns by sending signals to the areas of the brain that keep time.
+According to a study[24] conducted at the University of North Carolina, light therapy is a viable alternative to medications in many patients.

-In this type of therapy, patients are subjected to lightboxes or high-powered desk lamps for hours at a time while they work or go about other activities.
+In this type of therapy, patients are exposed to lightboxes or high-powered desk lamps for hours at a time while they work or go about other activities.
 For those who attend school or work in an office with poor lighting, these boxes can help the body keep time and be more prepared for rest at night.

-CPAP Therapy
+CPAP therapy

-Continuous Positive Airway Pressure, or CPAP for short, is a common treatment for some types of sleep apnea.
+Continuous positive airway pressure, or CPAP for short, is a common treatment for some types of sleep apnea.
 These machines facilitate a gentle flow of air through the lungs of patients who struggle to breathe regularly throughout the night.

 This treatment has been shown to improve mental function, attentiveness, and depression in patients who used the CPAP machine to manage their sleep apnea according to a study conducted at the University of Edinburgh.

-Help for Children Struggling With Sleep
+Help for Kids Struggling With Sleep

 While most of these sleep-enhancing treatments are widely recommended by doctors, some may not be a good fit for everyone.
-If you’re still looking for a solution to help your toddler get to sleep, don’t worry.
+If you’re still looking for a solution to help your kid get to sleep, don’t worry.
 There are certain standard practices doctors recommend for helping them drift off.

-Develop a Regular Routine
+Develop a regular routine

-One of the most common recommendations during Cognitive Behavioral Therapy is to create a regular sleep routine.
+One of the most common recommendations during cognitive behavioral therapy[26] is to create a regular sleep routine.
 For kids with behavioral problems, this may be a challenge, but persistence in this endeavor will likely help their bodies to adapt to a schedule.
-According to a study reported by the American Academy of Pediatrics, regular schedules are linked to good behavior in school.
+According to a study[27] reported by the American Academy of Pediatrics, regular schedules are linked to good behavior in school.

-Limit Distractions in the Bedroom
+Limit distractions in the bedroom

 In order to facilitate a proper routine, you may try limiting distractions in the bedroom so the child understands that sleeping is the main activity for that space.
-Consider creating rules that prohibit the use of electronics in their room, and remove distracting T.V.s or toy boxes.
+Consider creating rules that prohibit the use of electronics in their room, and remove distracting TVs or toy boxes.
 That way when it’s time for bed, there is nothing stimulating to keep them awake.

 Before bed, you may try engaging in activities that naturally wind the body down, like reading an unexciting or short story, having a light snack of protein and complex carbs, or talking.
-This may be a struggle for children and teens who use their smartphones or iPads frequently, but cutting down on screen time has been shown to prepare the body for sleep, as the blue light that emanates from these devices stimulates the brain, suppressing melatonin production, and keeping it awake, according to Harvard Medical School.
+This may be a struggle for children and teens who use their smartphones or electronics frequently, but cutting down on screen time has been shown to prepare the body for sleep, as the blue light that emanates from these devices stimulates the brain, suppressing melatonin production, and keeping it awake, according to Harvard Medical School[28].

-Increase Exercise
+Increase exercise

-If you find your child is bouncing off the walls at bedtime every night, consider helping them get more exercise to burn off that excess energy and help trigger their body’s need for rest.
-According to an Australian study at Monash University, for every hour a child is sedentary a day, it takes them three extra minutes to fall asleep.
+If you find your child is bouncing off the walls at bedtime every night, consider helping them get more exercise during the day to burn off that excess energy and help trigger their body’s need for rest.
+According to an Australian study[29] at Monash University, for every hour a child is sedentary a day, it takes them three extra minutes to fall asleep.

 Sleep Routines for ADHD Adults